Monazite: Mining history

 Monazite sand from Brazil was first noticed in sand carried in ship's ballast by Carl Auer von Welsbach in the 1880s.
 Von Welsbach was looking for thorium for his newly invented incandescent mantles.
 Monazite sand was quickly adopted as the thorium source and became the foundation of the rare-earth industry.

-Monazite sand was also briefly mined in North Carolina, but, shortly thereafter, extensive deposits in southern India were found.
-Brazilian and Indian monazite dominated the industry before World War II, after which major mining activity transferred to South Africa.
-There are also large monazite deposits in Australia.
+Monazite sand was also briefly mined in North Carolina, United States, but, shortly thereafter, extensive deposits in southern India were found.
+Brazilian and Indian monazite dominated the industry before World War II.
+After World War II, monazite mining shifted to South Africa.

+It was in monazite that the discovery of the first radium-bearing ore was identified in Australia in 1904 by T. H. Laby and Douglas Mawson, who analysed samples of monazite collected from the Pilbara in Western Australia.
+The samples were tested in the University of Sydney engineering laboratory.
+Edgeworth David made the formal presentation of their paper describing their findings to the Royal Society of New South Wales on 5 October 1904.
+There are large monazite deposits in Australia.

-Monazite was the only significant source of commercial lanthanides, but concern over the disposal of the radioactive daughter products of thorium, bastnäsite came to displace monazite in the production of lanthanides in the 1960s due to its much lower thorium content.
+Monazite was the only significant source of commercial lanthanides, but because of concern over the disposal of the radioactive daughter products of thorium, bastnäsite came to displace monazite in the production of lanthanides in the 1960s due to its much lower thorium content.
 Increased interest in thorium for nuclear energy may bring monazite back into commercial use.